Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

     /// The fuzzer will call this anyway, and because it reverts it will be removed from shrinking
     /// Replace the "withGhosts" with "stateless" to make the code clean modifier stateless() {
  _;
         revert("stateless");
  }

     function doomsday_deposit_revert(uint256 amt) public stateless asActor {
         try points.deposit(amt) {} catch {
             t(false, "Should never revert");
  }
  }

 }
 ```

-The handler `doomsday_deposit_revert` is what we call a doomsday test, a property that should never fail as a failure indicates the system breaking in some way
+The handler `doomsday_deposit_revert` is what we call a doomsday test, a property that should never fail as a failure indicates the system breaking in some way.

-We use `stateless` to make it so that we don't need to track ghost variables for this test
+We use `stateless` to make it so that we don't need to track ghost variables for this test.

-This pattern is very useful if you want to perform extremely specific tests that would make your code more complex
+This pattern is very useful if you want to perform extremely specific tests that would make your code more complex.

 Run `medusa fuzz` and we should get a broken property!

 ## Debugging Broken Properties

-The Chimera Framework is extremely opinionated, in a way that we think is good
+The Chimera Framework is extremely opinionated, in a way that we think is good.

-We believe that reading Medusa and Echdina traces is a very slow way to debug broken properties
+We believe that reading Medusa and Echdina traces is a very slow way to debug broken properties.

-That's why all of our templates come with the ability to repro broken properties in Foundry
+That's why all of our templates come with the ability to repro broken properties in Foundry.

-Instead of debugging from logs, let's use foundry
+Instead of debugging from logs, let's use foundry.

-- Copy the logs from medusa
+- Copy the logs from Medusa
 - Go to [https://getrecon.xyz/tools/medusa](https://getrecon.xyz/tools/medusa)
 - Paste the logs
 - You'll see a broken property
 - Open it by clicking it
-- Disable vm.prank by clicking on it (as we're overriding medusa's behaviour)
+- Disable vm.prank by clicking on it (as we're overriding Medusa's behavior)
 - Click on the clipboard icon to copy the repro

 ![Medusa Repro](../images/sample_project/medusa_repro.png)